What is a Trade-Mark?

 What Can Be Trade-marked

-A trade-mark may be a word, design, logo, sound or color.
-Trade-marks is used to distinguish the wares and services of the owner from their competitors.
+A trade-mark may be a word, design, logo, sound or colour.
+Trade-marks are used to distinguish the wares and services of the owner from their competitors.
 A trade-mark may also be a combination of more than one of these elements.

 Registered vs. Unregistered